 |Butts County Center: 770-504-7590|

 To qualify for in-state tuition Southern Crescent requires all students to provide:

 Effective January 1, 2012, all students applying for in-state tuition must provide validation of lawful presence in the United States.
 The following documents will serve as proof of lawful presence in the United States:

-Please see the Lawful Presence page for details and full list of acceptable documents.
+Note: See section 5 of the Admissions Policy page for details and full list of acceptable documents.

 To be classified as an in-state student for tuition purposes, an individual must show that he/she has been a legal resident of Georgia for a period of no less than 12 months immediately preceding the date of registration.